-Register by Monday, April 12 to have your work considered to be featured in class (names removed).
-The last day to register is Thursday, April 15 at midnight.
-This class will be conducted over Zoom on Saturday, April 17 from 10-12noon CST.
+Register by Tuesday, June 8 to have your work considered to be featured in class (names removed).
+The last day to register is Thursday, June 13 at midnight.
+This class will be conducted over Zoom on Tuesday, June 15 from 7:00-8:30 pm CST.

 This course will cover the following topics: